marhar/aws/mathserver/README.md

 Service Configuration

-- V1 is a simple service, with a single box server.
+- V1 simple service, with a single box server.
-- V2 puts the service behind a load balancer.  multiple app servers
+- V2 puts the service behind a load balancer.

 Profile Information